s-bhalode/login_form/README.md

 ## Contribution Rules 👇👇
 🛑 You are allowed to make pull requests that break the rules.
 We just merge it.<br/>
-🛑 Do NOT add any build steps e.g npm install (keep this as a simple static site).<br/>
+🛑 Do NOT add any build steps e.g npm install.<br/>
 🛑 Do NOT remove other content.<br/>
-🛑 Add your name to the contributorsList file.<br/>
 🛑 Try to keep pull requests small to minimize merge conflicts<br/>

 ## Geting Started😁😁: